ryouze/wa_color/docs/README.md

 ```

-b) html - create a html table of the current and previous lesson plan (for comparison), then save it in `./output.html`, then quit (no web scraper)
+b) html - create a HTML table of the current and previous lesson plan (for comparison), then save it in `./output.html`, then quit (no web scraper).

 ```bash